SR-7B CARDINAL CONCLAVE 2021

 Step 6: Call 911 and ask them to dispatch the NC Forest Service

-All scouts should move into a sheltered area if sudden severe storms appear.
+All scouts should move into sheltered areas if sudden severe storms appear.
 Avoid shelter under trees.
 In the event of extreme conditions, the Health Lodge and Conclave Chief will decide if camp should move into the dining hall.
 In the event of extreme weather, an alarm will sound.
 Everyone should report to flagpoles/dining hall

 Smoke/SMOG Alert: In the case of severe smoke and or smog, scouts will decrease outdoor activities.
 Area Directors and Lodge leaders will watch for any unusual respiratory problems, particularly with scouts with a history of respiratory disorders (asthma, cystic fibrosis, etc.)

 In case of Severe Thunderstorm or other inclement weather:

-- A roll call of all Staff and scouts
+- Roll call of all Staff and scouts

 - Conclave Chief will decide when all is clear to resume normal camp activities